jherwitz/curiosity-maps/spice/README.md

 > Enter the inertial reference frame (e.g.:J2000): IAU_MARS

 > Type of correction                              Type of state

 > -------------------------------------------------------------

 > 'LT+S'    Light-time and stellar aberration    Apparent state

 > 'LT'      Light-time only                      True state

 > 'NONE'    No correction                        Geometric state

 > Enter LT+S, LT, or NONE: LT+S

 > Working......................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................completed!

 > Results written to spice/out/locations.csv

-For information on how these data are stored or used, see `crawl/README.md` or `webserver/README.md`.
+For information on how these data are stored or used, see `crawl/` or `webserver/` respectively.

 ## Resources